 History of the Yuma Volunteer Fire Department-Yuma County Historical Society, Actions on the Plains, January,1970.

-Rural fire zones have been established., They are bounded by lines towns east of Otis, tow miles east of Eckley, north to the correction line and south to the base line., These fire zones have added greatly to the security of the farm and ranch owners, and in many instances, fires have been kept from destroying farm and ranch buildings, fences, corrals, etc., Prairie and wheat fires are still a menace to outlying areas but are not as dreaded as they were before the days of rural organization.
+Rural fire zones have been established.
+They are bounded by lines towns east of Otis, two miles east of Eckley, north to the correction line and south to the base line.
+These fire zones have added greatly to the security of the farm and ranch owners, and in many instances, fires have been kept from destroying farm and ranch buildings, fences, corrals, etc. Prairie and wheat fires are still a menace to outlying areas but are not as dreaded as they were before the days of rural organization.

 In operations with the fire trucks is and Emergency Wagon, a Chevrolet four-wheel drive, equipped with emergency fire-fighting equipment, stretcher, oxygen, radio and foam machine.

 The city truck, purchased September, 1954, is a beautiful LaFrance mode.
 It is equipped with a mid-ship pump, five-hundred-gallon capacity, and will pump five hundred gallons per minute.
 It is rated as on the top firefighting apparatus of the time.
 The rural truck is a Ford, four-wheel drive mode equipped with a radio, and has a one-thousand-gallon water capacity.
 It was bought in April, 1964, it has pump, or five hundred gallons per minute, from a front mounted pump,iIt can be in operation on the move with five one-inch lines, or operated as a stationary pump with two four-inch line.
 It is equipped with a public address system and all necessary fire-fighting equipment.
 The department has a practice truck which is state approved.